rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 on Friday, Saturday, and Sunday.

 The people using Lynam Hall (our dorm) before us are scheduled to move out on Friday.
-Ross people can move in after their rooms are cleaned.
-Several rooms will be cleaned quickly, and counselors so that counselors can move in on Friday evening.  <br>
+Several rooms will be cleaned quickly so that counselors can move in on Friday evening.  <br>

 - DRIVING: Here are [Driving Directions](/materials/driving-directions.pdf) to